Boy killed, 2 men injured in fire at Tokyo art event

 TOKYO, Nov.
 6, Kyodo

-A 5-year-old boy was killed and two men were injured in a fire at an art festival in Tokyo's Meiji Jingu Gaien area, firefighters and police said.
+A 5-year-old boy was killed and two men were injured in a fire at an art festival in Tokyo's Meiji Jingu Gaien area Sunday, firefighters and police said.

-Firefighters received a call around 5:20 p.m. that an exhibit at the site of Tokyo Design Week was in flames, the Tokyo Fire Department said, noting the men's injuries were not life-threatening.
+Kento Saeki from Tokyo's Minato Ward is believed to have been playing on a wooden jungle gym exhibit at the site of Tokyo Design Week when it caught fire around 5:15 p.m., the police said, noting they suspect sawdust on it may have been ignited by nearby lighting.

-Police said one of the wounded men who tried to rescue the boy was his father.
+One of the two men who tried to rescue the boy was his father and their injuries were not life-threatening, the police said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.